Acquiring customers is hard enough as it’s. You shouldn’t have to lose sleep over keeping them with your business.

 - Delivering more personalized and targeted interactions across the customer journey

 - Focusing on the overall experience rather than individual interactions

 6. Enable Self-Service

 According to a study by Statista, 88% of US consumers expect brands to offer online self-service portals.
 This goes on to show that self-service touchpoints are no longer optional but a requisite for customer satisfaction.

-Customer self-service channels such as a dedicated knowledge base, FAQs, tooltips, handbooks, guides, how-to manuals, and discussion forums enable consumers to resolve issues faster without contacting a support representative.
+Customer self-service channels such as a dedicated knowledge base software helps to create FAQs, tooltips, handbooks, guides, how-to manuals, and discussion forums that enable consumers to resolve issues faster without contacting a support representative.

 Self-service touch points can also help to boost loyalty, mainly because of the following advantages that they provide: